Back to blog

 Log in to the Azure portal, browse Kubernetes Services>, select the respective Kubernetes service created (AKS Cluster), and click connect.
 This will help you connect to your AKS cluster and set the respective Kubernetes context.

-az aks get-credentials $resourceGroup --$clusterName
+az aks get-credentials --name $clusterName --resource-group $resourceGroup

 Cluster status check